 Skunks in Canada

 Canada is one of the popular homes for skunks in North and South America.
 Of the eight species in North America, only two species are popular in Canada.
 Canadians are familiar with the black and white striped skunk.
 They could be found mostly in West-central British Columbia, Vancouver, Alberta, Toronto; Canada to the Maritimes. etc.

 Skunks are listed as part of the non-license animals made provisions for in the Wildlife Act.
 And there are regulations governing having them as pets in Canada.
 But the spread of rabies and other diseases makes the domesticated skunks a rarity.
-They can mingle with wild skunks, become infected as well as cause health hazard to pets and humans.
+They can mingle with wild skunks, become infected as well as a cause health hazard to pets and humans.
 Seek advice and assistance from an expert wildlife removal company today.

 What Attract Skunks Under My Deck

 Skunks are attracted due to the need for food, water, shelter, and breeding ground.
 They use your deck as a resting and breeding place.
-During winter season, skunks need a warm place to stay and your deck provides the best option.
-Most times, April and September falls within the period the skunk delivers and nurses her babies.
+During the winter season, skunks need a warm place to stay and your deck provides the best option.
+Most times, April and September fall within the period the skunk delivers and nurses her babies.
 Your deck is usually a quiet and dark place without traffic.
-It is just perfect as the skunk would love the deck to be for herself and babies.
+It is just perfect as the skunk would love the deck to be for herself and her babies.

-For food also, skunks eat rodents but insects are one of their favorite delicacies.
+For food also, skunks eat rodents but insects are one of their favourite delicacies.
 And the roots of plants, under the deck and more provide access to insects and rodents hence they burrow a lot.

 Problems with Having Skunks Under My Deck